rgordonatrsgc/ics4u-isp-constantid/README.md

 Modify this document and add your responses to the following prompts below.

-### What problem will your application solve?
+###What problem will your application solve?

-*Write a paragraph to describe the utility of your application.
-This applies equally for games.
-When would someone use your application?
-Why would they use your application?*

-Replace this with your paragraph(s).
+My application, named Constant ID, is a simple tool for users to ensure security on their OSX device.
+Once activated using the user's password, the application will scan keystrokes to detect the identity of the person typing by looking at the difference in time between specific keystroke patterns.

+Constant ID will only look at keystroke timings when the user is typing frequently.
+It will use machine learning to constantly update what your keystroke patterns are to make sure that it does not lock the owner out of their device.
+This app is a proof of concept.
+If the app is built to fully function it would lock the user out if they are not a verified.
+Because I do not know how easy it is to lock a user out of their device (I assume not easy), the proof-of-concept Constant ID will not lock the user out, only notify the user via message that there is an intruder on their device.

-### What is your inspiration for this project?
+###What is your inspiration for this project?

-*Have you seen another application that you wish to improve on?
-Has someone asked you to create this?*

-Replace this with your paragraph(s).
+While talking to others and reading about security, I have heard that the password is an insecure way of identifying users.
+I thought of another way to identify a user so that it would be much harder to act as the owner of/steal a computer.

-### What is your prior experience in this area?
+###What is your prior experience in this area?

-*Have you written an application like this before?
-Have you made use of any required APIs before?*

-Replace this with your paragraph(s).
+There are no special APIs that I am experienced with for this application.
+It will be a standard mac OS X application.
+I have no experience creating OS X apps, just as I have little no experience in implementing something like constant ID before.

-### What are skills do you hope to acquire by completing this project?
+###What skills do you hope to acquire by completing this project

-*For example, you might be writing a networked application for the first time.
-Or, you may be writing an application that requires a particularly well designed user interface.
-Describe what you expect to learn by writing this application.*

-Replace this with your paragraph(s).
+I hope to learn about creating OS X user interfaces, and learn about security through programming and designing the algorithm for Constant ID.
+But most of all I am interested in machine learning.
+Through this project I will learn more about what machine learning is, what its applications are, and how to program an algorithm using it.

-### What dependencies, if any, will be required to complete your project?
+###What dependencies, if any, will be required to complete your project?

-*If you are writing a networked application, you might be using an API like Alamofire to simplify that part of the implementation.
-If you are writing an application that communicates over Bluetooth, you may be using the Core Bluetooth framework.
-Please list any expected dependencies for your project.*

-Replace this with your paragraph(s).
+I believe that I will need some sort of networking API.
+I look to use the Alamofire API to solve this problem.
+Other than this dependency, I will only be using standard OS X APIs provided by Apple.

-### Rate the personal difficulty level of this project.
+###Rate the personal difficulty level of this project

-Replace this with your paragraph(s).
+This will be a moderately difficult project for me.
+The algorithm could prove challenging, depend on how accurate I wish to make it.
+The UI design seems fairly simplistic, but there are other possible functionalities of the project mentioned above that I could look into.
+For instance, I could look into how to put an apple device to sleep if Constant ID determines that the user typing is not verified.
+I would rate this project an 8/10 for difficulty.

-### Identify what you think your biggest challenge for successfully completing this ISP will be.
+###Identify what you think your biggest challenge for successfully completing this ISP will be.

-Replace this with your paragraph(s).

-### Make storyboards to indicate the user interface and/or functionality of your application.

-*In the section below, sketch out a plan for your application.
-This is where you will spend the majority of your time in completing the ISP proposal.
-Think through what you hope to create and as needed, adjust your responses to the questions above.*

-Replace this with your images and paragraphs.
+I believe that the most important thing for me is setting a schedule for myself and stick to it to make sure that I get key features of this application done when I need them.
+If I do not stick to a good schedule, I will procrastinate and not finish my project by the allotted due date.